scala/docs.scala-lang/_overviews/scala3-book/collections-classes.md

 ## ArrayBuffer

 Use `ArrayBuffer` when you need a general-purpose, mutable indexed sequence in your Scala applications.
-It’s mutable so you can change its elements, and also resize it.
+It’s mutable, so you can change its elements, and also resize it.
 Because it’s indexed, random access of elements is fast.

 ### Creating an ArrayBuffer